-B.A., University of Chattanooga, 1957 M.Div., Columbia Theological Seminary, 1960 Th.M., Columbia Theological Seminary, 1968 Ph.D., St. Louis University, 1975
+B.A., University of Chattanooga, 1957 M.Div., Columbia Theological Seminary, 1960 Th.M., Columbia Theological Seminary, 1968 Ph.D., St. Louis University, 1975 at theological seminaries in Korea, Puerto Rico, Guatemala, Philippines, and Indonesia.
+Dr. Arrington has been active in professional theological societies and has served on a number of denominational boards and committees, including the General Board of Education and the Commission on Doctrine.

 Dr. Arrington served as faculty from 1981 until 2002.
 The ministry of Dr. Arrington has involved evangelical and pentecostal circles around the world.
 He has served as pastor; for 17 years he was a member of faculty at Lee College where he chaired the Department of Bible and Theology.
-He has been a guest lecturer at theological seminaries in
+He has been a guest lecturer